yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 The purpose of this part is to create a script to kill all sessions connected to PSQL.

-- create a file named kill-all-connections.sql in the backend-flask/db directory.
-This file will contain the SQL query to terminate the sessions.
+- create a file named `kill-all-connections.sql` in the `backend-flask/db directory`.
+This will contain the SQL query to terminate the sessions.

-Open the `kill-all-connections.sql` file and add the following SQL query
+Open the `kill-all-connections.sql` and add the following SQL query

 ```
 SELECT pg_terminate_backend(pid)